Posted on

 - physical pain and

-The specific amount of a pain and suffering award that an accident victim can receive will typically depend on a variety of factors.
+The specific amount of a pain and suffering award that an accident victim can receive will typically depend on such factors as:

 - the type of accident involved,